IceBerge421/markdown-cv/index.md

 <div class="item" id="pubs" markdown="1">

+Interviewed as subject-matter expert by journalist from *The Associated Press* regarding Discord and social media and radicalization among youths for forthcoming article.
+(January 2023).

-Interviewed as subject-matter expert by journalists from *Frontline PBS* and *The Washington Post* regarding Discord, extremism, gaming culture, and platform dynamics for a series of articles and a documentary (July - December, 2023). [https://www.washingtonpost.com/discord-leaks/](https://www.washingtonpost.com/discord-leaks/).
+Interviewed as subject-matter expert by journalists from *Frontline PBS* and *The Washington Post* regarding Discord, extremism, gaming culture, and platform dynamics for a series of articles and a documentary.
+(July - December, 2023). [https://www.washingtonpost.com/discord-leaks/](https://www.washingtonpost.com/discord-leaks/).
 In particular:

 - Interviewed for and quoted at length in "‘Problematic pockets’: How Discord became a home for extremists," *The Washington Post*, December 12, 2023. [‘Problematic pockets’: How Discord became a home for extremists](https://www.washingtonpost.com/national-security/2023/12/12/discord-app-extremism/).
 - Interviewed for and credited in *The Discord Leaks* Documentary, PBS Frontline.
 Aired December 12, 2023. [https://www.pbs.org/wgbh/frontline/documentary/the-discord-leaks/](https://www.pbs.org/wgbh/frontline/documentary/the-discord-leaks/).